 08 of 21

 Many sewing machines have a built-in blind hem stitch capability.
-Learn tricks to using a sewing machine blind stitch to sew hems and you may find yourself using the machine blind stitch on more than just hems.Continue to 9 of 21 below.
+Learn tricks to using a sewing machine blind stitch to sew hems and you may find yourself using the machine blind stitch for other purposes too.Continue to 9 of 21 below.

 09 of 21

-If your asking where to start or what direction to sew a seam or stay stitching this page has your answers.
+If you're wondering where to start or which direction to sew a seam or stay stitching, this page has the answers.

 10 of 21

-Full directions that show how to sew a bound buttonhole in a step by step format.
+Full step-by-step directions that show how to sew a bound buttonhole.

 11 of 21

-Here's a quick tip to mark or transfer dots found on sewing patterns to your fabric.
+Here's a quick tip for marking or transferring dots found on sewing patterns to your fabric.

 12 of 21

-Almost ever homemade garment requires you to rip out stitches somewhere in the construction, even if it's just to remove basting stitches.
-Learn how to properly rip out or remove sewing stitches and then resew or repair a seam here.Continue to 13 of 21 below.
+Almost every homemade garment requires you to rip out stitches at some point in the construction, even if it's just to remove basting stitches.
+Learn how to properly rip out sewing stitches and then resew or repair a seam here.Continue to 13 of 21 below.

 13 of 21